adding-a-metric by microbus-io

 For example, `myapplication_my_metric_units`.

-#### Step 6: Extend the `ToDo` Interface
+#### Step 6: Extend the `ToDo` interface

 Extend the `ToDo` interface in `intermediate.go`.